riklomas/css3-javascript-for-designers/outline.md

 * Who I am
 * Background
 * Up to now

-## What I'll be teaching
+* What I'll be teaching

-* Covering design aspects of CSS3 and jQuery
+* Why this is important to learn

-## How I'll be teaching
+* How I'll be teaching
 * Mixture of presentation, live demos and sample code

 # What is this HTML5 exactly?